-I. Fannie Mae's Strategic Priorities for the Rural Housing Market 4 II.
-Overview of the Rural Housing Market 5 А .
-Renters and Homeowners in Rural America 5 E 3.
-The Single-Family Rural Housing Market 6 C C. The Multifamily Rural Housing Market 11 III.
-Statutory and Regulatory Activities Considered but not Included 17 IV.
-Activities and Objectives 17 А .
-Regulatory Activity: Housing in high-needs rural regions (12 C.F.R. § 1282.35 (c)(1)) 17 1.
-Objective #1: Fannie Mae will increase single-family loan purchases in high-needs rural regions (I What We Do Best) 2.
-Objective #2: Increase affordable capital through industry outreach and developing solutions to increase single-family loan purchases in high-needs rural regions (Analyze, Partner and Innovate, Do V We Do Best).
-3. Objective #3: Create a work-plan and increase multifamily loan purchases in Middle Appalachia, t Lower Mississippi Delta, and the colonias (Analyze, Test and Learn, Do What We Do Best) E 8.
-Regulatory Activity: Housing for high-needs rural populations (12 C.F.R. § 1282.35 (c) (2)) 26 1.
-Objective #1: Rebrand and market Fannie Mae's Native American Conventional Lending Initiative (NACLI) and purchase single-family loans (Analyze, Partner and Innovate, Do What We Do Best).
-26 2.
-Objective #2: Design an investment pilot program, partnering with a Native American CDFI or othe mission driven lenders, to increase access to credit, capital, or financial counseling (Partner and Innov Do What We Do Best). vate, 3.
-Objective #3: Create and implement work-plans and purchase loans secured by multifamily housi Native Americans and agricultural workers (Analyze, Do What We Do Best) C 2.
-Regulatory Activity: Financing by small financial institutions of rural housing (12 C.F.R. § 1282.35(c) (3)) 33 1.
-Objective #1: Through outreach and developing solutions, Fannie Mae will increase purchases of single-family loans in rural areas from small financial institutions (Do What We Do Best) 2.
-Objective #2: Purchase single-family rural loans through bulk transactions from small financial institutions (Analyze, Innovate and Do What We Do Best).
-34 C D. Regulatory Activity: Small multifamily rental properties in rural areas (12 C.F.R. § 1282.35 (c) (4)) 1.
-Objective #1: Identify market opportunities to purchase small multifamily loans in rural areas (Par and Innovate, Do What We Do Best) tner 37 E a Additional Activity: Invest in LIHTC properties to facilitate the provision of affordable multifamily housing in r reas (12 C.F.R. § 1282.35 (d)).
-1. Objective #1: Invest in LIHTC properties including housing associated with other Statutory and Regulatory Activities (Partner and Innovate, Do What We Do Best) ۷.
-Overview of Objectives for Rural Housing 44
+I. Fa nnie Mae's Strategic Priorities for the Rural Housing Market 5 II. /erview of the Rural Housing Market A ۱.
+Renters and Homeowners in Rural America 6 E 3.
+The Single-Family Rural Housing Market 7 C).
+The Multifamily Rural Housing Market1 2 III.
+Statutory and Regulatory Activities Considered but not Included1 8 IV.
+Activities and Objectives1 8 A ۱.
+Regulatory Activity: Housing in high-needs rural regions (12 C.F.R. § 1282.35 (c)(1))1 8 1.
+W Objective #1: Fannie Mae will increase single-family Ioan purchases in high-needs rural regions (Do hat We Do Best) 8 2.
+(A Objective #2: Increase affordable capital through industry outreach in high-needs rural regions nalyze, Partner and Innovate)1 9 Objective #3: Create a work-plan and increase multifamily loan purchases in Middle Appalachia, the ower Mississippi Delta, rural tracts in persistent poverty counties, and the colonias (Analyze, Test and earn, Do What We Do Best) 4 4.
+(A Objective #4: Develop solutions to increase single-family loan purchases in high-needs rural regions nalyze, Do What We Do Best)2 7 5. so Develop a data visualization tool to provide rural affordable housing practitioners better insight into the cial and economic conditions of high-needs rural regions (Analyze, Test and Learn) e 9 E 3.
+Regulatory Activity: Housing for high-needs rural populations (12 C.F.R. § 1282.35 (c) (2)) 0 1.
+(N Objective #1: Rebrand and market Fannie Mae's Native American Conventional Lending Initiative ACLI) (Analyze, Partner and Innovate) 0 Objective #2: Design an investment pilot program, partnering with a Native American CDFI or other ission driven lenders, to increase access to credit, capital, or financial counseling (Partner and Innovate, o What We Do Best) 4 Objective #3: Create and implement work-plans and advance strategies that support development of fordable multifamily housing for Native Americans and agricultural workers (Analyze, Do What We Do ast) 5 4. via Objective #4: Purchase single-family NACLI and/or HUD Section 184 loans and produce loan products a supply variance and appraisals.
+(Do What We Do Best) 8 5.
+(D Objective #5: Conduct activities to expand access to the secondary market for high-needs populations o What We Do Best, Test & Learn, Partner and Innovate and Analyze) 0 C).
+Regulatory Activity: Financing by small financial institutions of rural housing (12 C.F.R. § 1282.35(c) (3))4 1 1. fin Objective #1: Fannie Mae will increase purchases of single-family loans in rural areas from small nancial institutions (Do What We Do Best)4 1 2. in: Objective #2: Purchase single-family rural loans through bulk transactions from small financial stitutions (Analyze, Innovate and Do What We Do Best)4 3 3. in Objective #3: Gain an understanding of the challenges and opportunities for small financial institutions rural areas through outreach (Do What We Do Best) s 4 C) .
+Regulatory Activity: Small multifamily rental properties in rural areas (12 C.F.R. § 1282.35 (c) (4)) 5